Autopawn/gelasia-compacter/README.md

 Returns a pointer to the first byte of the sequence.

 #### int gelasia_compacter_get_number_count(gelasia_compacter *comp);
-Gets the count of numbers that have been addded to the compacter.
+Gets the count of numbers that have been added to the compacter.
   * comp is the pointer to the compacter.
 Returns the count of numbers that have been added to comp.